 The unique partnership represents the support of the State, our K-12 schools, public and private university and technical college systems, and the community all working together to help students do their best.

 This report builds on findings from earlier University of Chicago Consortium on Chicago School Research (CCSR) reports to examine whether ninth-grade early warning indicators that are used to determine if students are on-track to graduate high school are as predictive of graduation for high school ELLs as they are for the general student population.
-It finds that course performance indicators are highly predictive of graduation for ELL students, and are actually more predictive than other ELL-specific indicators, including English language proficiency level and whether students experienced interruptions in their education.
+It finds that course performance indicators are highly predictive of graduation for ELL students, and are actually more predictive than other EL-specific indicators, including English language proficiency level and whether students experienced interruptions in their education.

 This guide shares a framework for planning community-based transition options for 18-21 year old students with disabilities.
 This tool will assist local districts in assessing needs and developing transition-focused options within a community-based environment.
 In addition, the guide assists districts to create a step-by-step process using practical activities and user-friendly forms.
 The forms have been created to identify student needs, analyze in-school and community resources, set priorities, develop meaningful action plans, and establish the process for evaluation.